microsoft/playwright-dotnet/docfx_project/documentation/Page.AdjustCommonSettings.md

 You want make your exe portable, and put the browsers & drivers as subfolder into your main exe folder and ship to end user directly

-You want to manual set BrowsersPath and DriverExecutablePath.
+So, you want to manual set BrowsersPath and DriverExecutablePath.

-You want several programs both portable and share same browser/drivers to save disk space
+You want several programs both portable and share same customized browser/drivers to save disk space

-You want add web credential, or set web proxy, or adjust timeout settings and so on
+You want add web credential to pass authentication silently, or set web proxy to fast internet access, or adjust timeout settings and so on

 You want published as single exe file format